softdevelop/laravel4blog/README.md

 ### How to use

 - Go to login page and then login with account: member@gmail.com / 123456.
+After login with this account, you can go to blog management page.